-- 6. Site Maintenance Agreement.
-A copy of the executed standard City Site Maintenance Agreement shall be submitted. - 7.
-Proof of Insurance.
-Proof of insurance in coverages and amounts as established by resolution of the Southfield City Council including a required pollution incident liability rider shall be submitted. - Statement.
-A statement as to whether the 8.
-Applicant/Operator has operated a site where a release occurred, where there was a violation of any provision of the NREPA, or where there was a finding that a nuisance existed; and, if so, the statement shall further describe release, violation, or nuisance, and the date, place, jurisdiction specify emergency and any and/or remediation action taken. - 9.
+- 7. Proof of Insurance.
+Proof of insurance in coverages and amounts as established by resolution of the Southfield City Council including a required pollution incident liability rider shall be submitted. - 8.
+Statement.
+A statement as to whether the Applicant/Operator has operated a site where a release occurred, where there was a violation of any provision of the NREPA, or where there was a finding that a nuisance existed; and, if so, the statement shall further describe violation, or nuisance, release, and specify the date, place, jurisdiction emergency and/or and any remediation action taken. - 9.
 General Operations.
 A general operations plan shall be submitted which includes, at a minimum, a description of the nature of the proposed activities, hours of operation, the number of employees, and projected duration of the oil and gas development activities. - 10.
 Fees, Expense Reimbursement, Performance Guarantee.
-The Applicant/Operator shall pay the application fee and shall establish an escrow to reimburse the City for all expenses of inspection, administrative review, technical review, and for professional and consultant fees incurred including, but not limited to:

-engineering, planning, building. environmental, and legal fees. performance guarantee is required in the form of cash or an automatically renewable irrevocable letter of credit, the form of which is approved by the City Attorney, in an amount sufficient to ensure compliant closure and restoration of the oil and gas well and the well site, and which may also be used by the City to respond to and remedy an emergency or exigent situation posing a threat to the public health, safety, and welfare, involving the well site and/or oil and gas development activities of the operator, or damage to roads or other City property.
-The application escrow, and performance guarantee shall be established by resolution of the Southfield City Council.
+The Applicant/Operator shall application fee and the establish an escrow to reimburse the City inspection, expenses of administrative review, technical review, and for professional and consultant fees incurred including, but not limited to: engineering. planning, building. environmental, and legal fees. performance guarantee is required in the form of cash or an automatically renewable irrevocable letter of credit, the form of which is approved by the City Attorney, in an amount sufficient to ensure compliant closure and restoration of the oil and gas well and the well site, and which may also be used by the City to respond to and remedy an emergency or exigent situation posing a threat to the public health, safety, and welfare, involving the well site and/or oil and gas development activities of the operator, or damage to roads or other City property.
+The application fee, escrow, and performance guarantee shall be established by resolution of the Southfield City Council.
 The resolution shall be on file and made available at the office of the City Clerk.